sudislife/sudislife/README.md

 # Hi, I'm Sud
 I like coding, playing chess, and long walks on the beach.
-Don't worry, I'm definitely not making AI to take over humanity. 🤖
+Don't worry, I'm definitely not making AI to take over the world. 🤖
 <br>

 ## Quick Profile Overview